There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Do you know why the majority of blogs fail and quit within a few months?
 It’s because the people behind them are winging it.

-When starting out, they don’t have any specific goals or audience, or what they will write about in the next 6-8 months and how often.
+When starting a blog, they don’t have any specific goals or audience, or what they will write about in the next 6-8 months and how often.
 They have no blueprint for how they plan to get traffic and unrealistic expectations on how long it will take.

 Your content strategy will help you be prepared in advance with things like: